DanBuchan/profile_drift/README.md

 Then take our generated seqs (i.e. masked_25.fa) and all against all fasta them against the family and drift family members.
 Taken an n-nearest (1, 3, and 5) nearest neighbour vote.

+Produces summarised_msa_model_results.csv.
+Note some seqs fail to find a good match even when compared to the "drift" families

+## esm_single_seq_generator.py

+same as  esm_seq_generator.py but using the single seq model

 # TODO